Jesse-Nicolas/TahoeJesse/README.md

 - "clock in/clock out" time tracker on assignments. log/total on task and profile views
 - twilio web api for text alerts
 - google calendar support for syncing arrangements to clients' google calendars
+- add finished/unfinished toggle for both requests and arrangements
+- refactor arrangements as referenced resource
-- photo support for documenting recipts
+- photo support for documenting recipts from contractors
 - show client names in task view. link client profiles on task show (for admins)
-- create messages resource. clients' proile.id is attached to each so the correct message history can be rendered
+- create messages resource. w/ clients' proile.id attached to each so the correct message history can be rendered